New Family FAQs

 The Parent Portal is a private and secure portal that will allow parents to view academic information specific to their children, while protecting their children’s information from others.
 You can see your child’s grades, attendance, homework, and conduct, as well as other useful school information.
 You can also communicate with teachers and other school staff online whenever necessary.
 The school directory is also located within this portal so that you can find contact information for other Riviera families.

-Parents and students can access the system through an internet browser or via an app.
+Parents and students can access the system through an internet browser on any device.